ccheneau/Holmes/README.md

 * [EHCache](http://ehcache.org/) for caching
 * [JQueryUI](http://jqueryui.com/) for user interface

-This application has been tested on Windows with [VLC](http://www.videolan.org/vlc/) 1.2 beta and Freebox V6 (a french set top box)
+This application has been tested on Windows with [VLC](http://www.videolan.org/vlc/) 2.0.1 and Freebox V6 (a french set top box)

 ## REQUIREMENTS